 #Scaling scaler = MinMaxScaler() feature_transform = scaler.fit_transform(df[features]) feature_transform= pd.DataFrame(columns=features, data=feature_transform, index=df.index) feature_transform.head()

 As shown in the above table, the values of the feature variables are scaled down to lower values when compared to the real values given above.

-We have to divide the entire dataset into training and test sets before feeding it into the training model.
-The Machine Learning LSTM model will be trained on the data in the training set and tested for accuracy and backpropagation on the test set.
+Before inputting the entire dataset into the training model, we need to partition it into training and test sets.
+The Machine Learning LSTM model will undergo training using the data in the training set, and its accuracy and backpropagation will be tested against the test set.

-The sci-kit-learn library’s TimeSeriesSplit class will be used for this.
-We set the number of splits to 10, indicating that 10% of the data will be used as the test set and 90% of the data would be used to train the LSTM model.
-The advantage of utilising this Time Series split is that the split time series data samples are examined at regular time intervals.
+To accomplish this, we will employ the TimeSeriesSplit class from the sci-kit-learn library.
+We will configure the number of splits to be 10, indicating that 10% of the data will serve as the test set, while the remaining 90% will train the LSTM model.
+The advantage of employing this Time Series split lies in its examination of data samples at regular time intervals.